app3d-public/alwf/README.md

 #### Initialize tooling
 Run the setup script in the `alwf` repository.
-This pulls submodules and initializes the npm-based Pug compiler.
+This pulls submodules and initializes the template compiler.

 ```sh
 sh setup.sh